 “If you want to plan for a year, Plant rice.
 If you want to plan for a decade, Plant trees.
 If you want to plan for a generation, Educate the people”. – A Chinese proverb.

 Monday 3rd December is an annual Agriculture Education Day and provides another opportunity for us to deepen the knowledge that abounds in this very exciting sector.
 Information and knowledge about careers in agribusiness will spread awareness to students and young people out there; employers and agropreneurs; academia and education policy administrators; and the general public, to make society better.

 A career in agriculture does not always involve production farming.
-In fact, only a small percentage of the people who work in the sector, all over the world, are referred to as traditional farmers.
-The rest are gainfully employed in the more than 200 agriculture-related careers.
+In fact, only a small percentage of the people who work in the sector, all over the world, is referred to as traditional farmers.
+The rest are gainfully employed in more than 200 agriculture-related careers.